AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

 >[!IMPORTANT]
 >
->This functionality is currently in limited testing.
+>This functionality will be generally available on April 22, 2021.

 These use cases that show the flexibility and power of data views in Customer Journey Analytics.